-In cases where it is unclear whether this policy or a different university policy must be followed for an allegation of Research Misconduct against a student, the Vice Provost for Research shall have the responsibility for determining which policy shall apply.
+In cases where it is unclear whether this policy or a different university policy must be followed for an allegation of Research Misconduct against a student, the Vice President for Research and Innovation (VPRI) shall have the responsibility for determining which policy shall apply.

-- 3. The Vice Provost for Research is responsible for coordinating and implementing this Policy, disseminating this Policy to all faculty and to others involved in research or creative endeavors, maintaining all documents and records relating to this Policy, and obtaining and keeping current any and all assurances of compliance with federal and state regulations pertaining to Research Misconduct.
-The Vice Provost for Research may rely upon the services of other CMU administrative staff as necessary to implement this Policy. - 4.
-In addition to cases involving Research Misconduct, this Policy may, in the discretion of either the Vice Provost for Research or Provost, be used to review allegations of possible noncompliance with legal and ethical standards applicable to the use of human subjects, animals, recombinant DNA in research, and other regulated research activities. - 5.
+- 3. The VPRI is responsible for coordinating and implementing this Policy, disseminating this Policy to all faculty and to others involved in research or creative endeavors, maintaining all documents and records relating to this Policy, and obtaining and keeping current any and all assurances of compliance with federal and state regulations pertaining to Research Misconduct.
+The VPRI may rely upon the services of other CMU administrative staff as necessary to implement this Policy. - 4.
+In addition to cases involving Research Misconduct, this Policy may, in the discretion of either the VPRI or Executive Vice President/Provost, be used to review allegations of possible noncompliance with legal and ethical standards applicable to the use of human subjects, animals, recombinant DNA in research, and other regulated research activities. - 5.
 Particular circumstances in individual cases may dictate variation from the usual procedures when deemed to be in the best interests of CMU and/or required by relevant federal regulations or agency procedures.
 Any significant variation from this Policy and associated procedures must be approved in advance by both the Provost and General Counsel. - 6.
 Nothing in this policy is intended to diminish or waive an individual's rights under any applicable collective bargaining agreement to which CMU is a party, or other university policies and procedures. - 7.
 Except as stated explicitly herein, nothing in this policy is intended to diminish or waive CMU's rights to conduct its inquiry/investigation into an allegation of Research Misconduct.

 II.
-Definitionsii
+Definitions ii

-- A. Complainant means the individual(s) who submits an allegation of Research Misconduct. - B. Dean means the Dean of any academic college of CMU, the Dean of Students, the Dean of Libraries, the Vice President and Executive Director of ProfEd, or an equivalent senior officer in instances of a Complaint against an individual or individuals outside an academic college, or his or her designee. - C. Good Faith, as applied to a Complainant or witness, means having a belief in the truth of one's allegations or statements that a reasonable person in the Complainant's or witness's position could have based on the information known to the Complainant or witness at the time.
+- A. Complainant means the individual(s) who submits an allegation of Research Misconduct. - B. Dean means the Dean of any academic college of CMU, the Senior Vice Provost of Academic Affairs, the Dean of Libraries, or an equivalent senior officer in instances of a Complaint against an individual or individuals outside an academic college, or his or her designee. - C. Good Faith, as applied to a Complainant or witness, means having a belief in the truth of one's allegations or statements that a reasonable person in the Complainant's or witness's position could have based on the information known to the Complainant or witness at the time.
 An allegation or statement is not in good faith if made with knowing or reckless disregard for information that would negate the allegation or statement.
 Good Faith, as applied to an Investigation committee member, means cooperating with the research misconduct proceeding by carrying out the duties assigned impartially for the purpose of helping CMU meet its responsibilities under this Policy.
 A committee member does not act in good faith if his or her acts on the committee are dishonest or influenced by personal, professional, or financial conflicts of interest. - D. HHS means the U.S. Department of Health and Human Services, the parent agency of the Public Health Service ("PHS") and the National Institutes of Health ("NIH"). - E. Inquiry means preliminary information-gathering and preliminary fact-finding to determine whether an allegation or apparent instance of Research Misconduct has substance and if an Investigation is warranted.